LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/BlackMythWukongWithNewUE5Technology/BlackMythWukongWithNewUE5Technology.md

 - Unreal Engine 5 Niagara Particle System
 - Unreal Engine 5 Nanite Virtualized Geometry
 - Unreal Engine 5 Lumen Global Illumination and Reflections
-- Nvidia RTX 40 Series Deep Learning Super Sampling (DLSS)
+- Nvidia RTX 40 Series Deep Learning Super Sampling (DLSS 3)

 We will summarize the key features of these technologies based on what we learned, compare them with previous solutions, and explain how they are implemented in *Black Myth: Wukong* to achieve the superior graphics.